Bylaws - May 2017

 IAATO is registered in Rhode Island, USA.

-IAATO currently has its headquarters in Newport, Rhode Island, USA.
+IAATO currently has its headquarters in South Kingstown, Rhode Island, USA.

 To represent its members to the Antarctic Treaty Parties, the international conservation community, and the public at large.